Ab initio benchmarks of neutrinoless double beta decay in light nuclei with a chiral Hamiltonian: Results and discussion

 The total NMEs of the $0\nu\beta\beta$ decays are compared in Fig.~\ref{fig:NMEs}, where the NME of the transition $\nuclide[22]{O} \to \nuclide[22]{Ne}$ by the IT-NCSM using $\NMax=4$ is taken for comparison as this calculation produces correct $J$ expectation values for the ground states of both nuclei.
 Similar to the results found in Ref.~\cite{Pastore:2018}, the NME of the isospin-conserving transition is around 4.0 (with the GT part around 3.0 and Fermi part around 1.0), while that of the isospin-changing transition is about an order of magnitude smaller.
-The predicted NMEs from all the calculations are generally close to each other, but with a certain extent spread depending on the scale of the NMEs.
 For the $\Delta T=0$ transitions, we explored the dependence on different choice of reference ensemble in the IM-GCM calculations, and found it to be around \SI{10}{\percent} for $\nuclide[14]{C}$, as indicated with an error bar.
 Taking into account the uncertainty, the NME for $\nuclide[14]{C} \to \nuclide[14]{O}$ obtained with the two variants of IMSRG are consistent.
 For $\nuclide[10]{Be}\to\nuclide[10]{C}$, reference dependence is around \SI{5}{\percent}.
 The result of the IT-NCSM calculation is sandwiched between the VS-IMSRG and IM-GCM results with a discrepancy less than \SI{10}{\percent}.
 For $^{6}$He, this dependence is negligible.
 For the $\Delta T=2$ transitions, the NMEs of the CCSDT1 calculation \cite{Novario2020} starting from a deformed reference state (of final nucleus) are taken for comparison in Fig.~\ref{fig:NMEs}.
 It is seen that the VS-IMSRG(2) overestimates the NME for $\nuclide[8]{He}$ which might be due to the issue that the collective correlation of the two-$\alpha$ clustering structure in $\nuclide[8]{Be}$ is not well captured and this correlation could quench the NME significantly.
 It is also shown in Ref.~\cite{Novario2020} that the choice of the reference state to be $\nuclide[8]{He}$ in the CCSDT1 would also significantly overestimate the NME (which is around 0.6).
 The reference-state dependence is shown again in the NME of $\nuclide[22]{O}$, which is predicted to be around 0.856 or 0.279 in the CCSDT1 calculation \cite{Novario2020:private} if the reference state is chosen as $\nuclide[22]{O}$ or $\nuclide[22]{Ne}$, respectively.